 Check out our mood board below and let us know if you’re able replicate any of the shots on your own!

 Feel free to reference back to this mood board whenever you’re looking for chiaroscuro inspiration in your production.

 How to use chiaroscuro

-If you're interested in how to light your own projects this way, take a look at the how-to video below.
+If you're interested in learning how to light your own projects with chiaroscuro lighting, take a look at the how-to video below.

 Learn Cinematic Lighting Techniques

 Chiaroscuro is just one cinematic lighting technique.
 Want to learn more about other cinematic lighting techniques?
 Check out our post up next in which we break down amazing lighting examples from Bridge of Spies, Blade Runner, and more.
 By the end, you’ll have a greater understanding of how to achieve a cinematic look with lighting!